1313e/CMasher/docs/source/index.rst

 If you cannot find your ideal colormap here, then please open an `issue`_, provide the colors and/or style you want, and I will try to create one to your liking!
 Let's get rid of all bad colormaps in the world together!

+*If you use CMasher for your work, then please star the repo, such that I can keep track of how many users it has and more easily raise awareness of bad colormaps.*

 .. _@1313e: https://github.com/1313e
 .. _Python 2/3: https://www.python.org
 .. _publicly available on GitHub: https://github.com/1313e/CMasher